-One of the most enjoyable parts about dating is getting to know someone new and discovering what makes them tick.
-Asking the right questions to get to know someone can reveal a lot about who they are at a soul level and allow the two of you to connect deeply.
+One of the most enjoyable parts of dating is getting to know someone new and discovering what makes them tick.
+Asking the right questions to get to know someone can reveal who they are at a soul level, as well as if they are a potential match for you.

 If you want to make a connection with someone you’ve just met, avoid small talk and discussing likes and dislikes.
 Keeping things on a superficial level isn’t going to create the connection you’re looking for.